Viestar/NarrArtive/README.md

     - **Role2**: Front-end Developer

-        Faith is responsible for the front-end development of the platform, focusing on the user interface, design, and user experience.
-Her expertise in frontend technologies and design ensures that the platform is visually appealing and user-friendly.
+        Sylvester is still responsible for the front-end development of the platform, focusing on the user interface, design, and user experience.
+His expertise again in frontend technologies and design ensures that the platform is visually appealing and user-friendly.

 ## Challenge Statement